sandeel/humble-quiz-app/documentation.md

 Humble Quiz App is a simple learning application for a first-year NCI student to learn the Object Oriented Programming module.

+# Techinal Overview

-## Use of Github and pushing the initial application
+## Use of Github for version control

 I generated the Rails application using